 The Audit Committee, currently composed of Messrs.
-Berwick and Richman and Ms. Novogradac, met five times during 2014.
+Berwick and Richman and Ms. Novogradac, met five times during 2015.
 The functions of the Audit Committee include selecting the Company's independent auditors (subject to stockholder ratification), approving the fees of the independent auditors, monitoring the qualifications and independence of the independent auditors, consulting with the independent auditors with regard to the plan of audit, the results of the audit and the audit report, conferring with the auditors with regard to the adequacy of internal accounting controls, and monitoring the effectiveness of the Company's internal accounting function.

 The Compensation Committee, currently composed of Messrs.
-Berwick and Richman, met five times during 2014.
+Berwick, Pace and Richman, met five times during 2015.
+(Mr. Pace was elected to the Compensation Committee in February 2016.)
 The function of the Compensation Committee is to establish compensation policies for the Company's senior officers and to administer compensation plans in which officers, directors and employees are eligible to participate.

 The Nominating and Governance Committee, currently composed of Messrs.
-Berwick, Pace and Richman, met three times during 2014.
+Berwick, Morial, Pace and Richman, met two times during 2015.
+(Mr. Morial was elected to the Nominating and Governance Committee in March 2016.)
 The Nominating and Governance Committee's role is to recommend candidates to fill any vacancy that may occur in the Board of Directors, develop and recommend corporate governance guidelines to the Board and oversee the evaluation of the Board and management.

 The Executive Committee, currently composed of Messrs.
-Messmer, Pace and Richman, did not meet during 2014.
+Messmer, Pace and Richman, did not meet during 2015.
 The Executive Committee has all of the powers of the Board of Directors, with certain specific exceptions required by Delaware law.